Section 3 below contains details relevant to our handling of both types of information.

-The Aristotle Websites and Services are provided from, supported and hosted primarily in the United States.
-If you are using the Aristotle Websites or Aristotle Services from outside the United States, be aware that your information may be transferred to, stored and processed in the United States and other countries outside of yours.
+The Websites and Integrity Services are provided from, supported, and hosted primarily in the United States.
+However, data on individuals residing in Europe or the UK is generally stored and accessed only in the UK.
+If you are using the Websites or Integrity Services from outside the United States, be aware that your information may be transferred to, stored, and processed in the United States and other countries outside of yours.
 The privacy laws of the United States might not be as comprehensive or protective as those in your country.
-By using the Aristotle Websites or Aristotle Services, you consent to your information being transferred to our facilities and to the facilities of those third parties with whom we share it as described in this Policy.
+Your personal information can be subject to access requests from governments, courts, or law enforcement in the United States according to the laws of the United States.

-When Aristotle receives personal information under the Privacy Shield and then transfers it to a third-party service provider acting as an agent on Aristotle’s behalf, Aristotle has certain liability under the Privacy Shield if both (i) the agent processes the information in a manner inconsistent with the Privacy Shield and (ii) Aristotle is responsible for the event giving rise to the damage.
+When Aristotle receives personal information under the DPF and then transfers it to a third-party service provider acting as an agent on Aristotle’s behalf, Aristotle has certain liability under the DPF if both (i) the agent processes the information in a manner inconsistent with the DPF and (ii) Aristotle is responsible for the event giving rise to the damage.

-We maintain security measures with the goal of protecting our information from loss, misuse and unauthorized access, disclosure, alteration and destruction.
-However, no security measure is perfect, and we cannot guarantee the security of your information.
+We maintain commercially reasonable security measures with the goal of protecting the personal information we collect and store from loss, misuse and unauthorized access, disclosure, alteration, and destruction.
+However, no security measure is perfect, and we cannot guarantee absolute security of your personal information.